caveJyn/aV-agentVooc/README.md

 ## Citation

-We now have a [paper](https://arxiv.org/pdf/2501.06781) you can cite for the Eliza OS:
+There is now a [paper](https://arxiv.org/pdf/2501.06781) you can cite for the parent project Eliza OS:
 ```bibtex
 @article{walters2025eliza,
   title={Eliza: A Web3 friendly AI Agent Operating System},